L. Ella Gant, Chair

 and either the two-semester Senior Project (501-502), or 501 plus one additional 300-level course.
 Students must complete a minimum of one 300-level course in the same area as their senior project before the end of the junior year.

 All senior concentrators are required to register for the Senior Project in the fall of their final year.
-Beginning with the Class of 2014 and based on a review by the studio faculty of work done in this course, students who have successfully completed 501 must compete for honors by registering for an additional semester of Senior Project work with the goal of preparing material for public exhibition at the end of the spring term.
+Beginning with the Class of 2014 and based on a review by the studio faculty of work done in this course, students who have successfully completed 501 must continue for honors by registering for an additional semester of Senior Project work with the goal of preparing material for public exhibition at the end of the spring term.
 Other concentrators will complete an additional 300-level course in studio art.

 104F,S Introduction to Drawing.